hackworthltd/primer/README.md

 You can use cabal as normal (more or less -- some subcommands are not supported), but it has a prefixed name:
 `wasm32-wasi-cabal update`
 `wasm32-wasi-cabal build lib:primer`
-If you had built an executable, you could run via `wasmtime`, if you give it a path to the binary (NB: running with cabal run does not work):
+If you have built the testsuite executable, you can run via `wasmtime`, if you give it a path to the binary (NB: running with cabal run does not work):
 `wasmtime $(wasm32-wasi-cabal list-bin test:primer-test)`
+Arguments are supported, so
+`wasmtime $(wasm32-wasi-cabal list-bin test:primer-test) -- -l`
+works.